khan4019/angular-interview-questions/README.md

     * [others](#others)

-#### Note from God
-On a press release, God expressed HIS apologies to send the author of this repo to a non-English speaking country and creating weekends.
-Since God can't create more weekends or give extra brain to the author, He is praying days and nights so that some magic fixes the typos, grammar and linguistic mistakes.
-[Sorry to hurt your readability and English feelings.
-However, I am working on to improve English.
-If you still complain about readability, I will pull up your code.
-I promise :) ]

 ## Understand Your Current Level
 The most important step to understand yourself.
 If needed improve your skill, strength and confidence.
 If you don't feel confident about anything, do a favor tjo yourself by googling and spend few minutes to read some blog or youtube videos.
 And then check which level you are in terms of your angular skills.